Jitu7/coreJava/README.md

 ## Encapsulation
 * It's a way of writing a class, such that you cannot work with the fields which represent data directly.
-  You have to work with that in directly by using the behavior of the instance.
+  You have to work with that indirectly by using the behavior of the instance.
-* it can be done by declaring field as private access mode, can access through getter(accessor)/setter(mutator).
+* It can be done by declaring field as private access mode, can access through getter(accessor)/setter(mutator).
 * And also calling directly fields and action on fields can't be intercepted in java as of Java 11.
   But in the case of methods, we can do that.
   For example, frameworks are already doing it.